Red Sox Vs. Indians Lineup: Eduardo Nunez Returns To Leadoff Spot For Boston

 Two of the hottest teams in Major League Baseball will clash in a four-game series at Progressive Field starting Monday in what could be a playoff preview.

 The Boston Red Sox are 13-3 in August and have built a five-game lead over the New York Yankees in the American League East.
-While the Cleveland Indians are coming off an 11-game road trip that saw them go 8-3 and extend their lead in the AL Central lto five games over the Minnesota Twins.
+Meanwhile, the Cleveland Indians are coming off an 11-game road trip that saw them go 8-3 and extend their lead in the AL Central to five games over the Minnesota Twins.

 The Red Sox will send Eduardo Rodriguez to the hill for Game 1 of the series.
 The left-hander is continuing to get his feel back after returning from a dislocated right kneecap that had him sidelined for more than a month.
 Rodriguez is 0-2 with a 5.73 ERA in his last seven starts, but he hasn’t faced the Indians since 2015.